Harry Cannon

-Henry James Cannon (11 July 1897 – 16 March 1944) was an Irish football player during the 1920s and 1930s.
+Henry James Cannon (11 July 1897 – 16 March 1944) was an Irish footballer during the 1920s and 1930s.

 Bohemians

 Cannon was a goalkeeper during this era in the League of Ireland and spent most of his career with Bohemians.
-He captained the All-Conquering Bohemians team of 1927/28 who won every trophy on offer that season - League of Ireland, FAI Cup, League of Ireland Shield and Leinster Senior Cup.
+He captained the All-Conquering Bohemians team of 1927/28 who won every trophy on offer that season – League of Ireland, FAI Cup, League of Ireland Shield and Leinster Senior Cup.
 Harry spent the best part of a decade with Bohs picking up numerous medals along the way.
 Cannon was also an occasional penalty taker for Bohemians, scoring three times in his career from the penalty spot.
 After retirement, Harry had a spell on the Bohemian F.C.
 Management Committee.

 International

 He won full international caps for Irish Free State against Italy in March 1926.
 This side also included Bohemian colleague Jack McCarthy.
 He was also part of the side that recorded defeated Belgium in February 1928.